fjibj/flux/site/helm/helm-integration.md

  - Kubernetes Custom Resource (CR) manifests contain all the information needed to do a Chart release.
 There is 1-2-1 releationship between a Helm Chart and a Custom Resource.

- - Custom resource manifests can be provided several/all in one file, or in individual files
+ - Custom resource manifests can be provided several/all in one file, or in individual files.

  - Flux works, at the moment, with one git repo.
 For Helm integration this repo will initially contain both the desired Chart release information (CR manifests) and Chart directories for each application/service.

- - All Charts release configuration is located under one git path.
+ - All Chart release configuration is located under one git path.
 All Chart directories are located under one git path.
 The git paths must be subdirectories under the repo root.

  - Example of Custom Resource manifest:
  ```